GDayIT/Wochenbericht/README.md

 > no realy.
 >

-> You can use REST API for KI, like chatGPT!
+> You can use REST API for KI, like ChatGPT!